hwayne/learntla-v2/docs/index.rst

 .. todo::
   https://sphinx-tabs.readthedocs.io/en/latest/

-.. todo:: banner saying this is under construction, see :doc:`whatsnew`
+  Separate workbook for MONEYZ

 .. note::

   Welcome to Learn TLA+!
-This is still a work in progress, please see :doc:`whatsnew` for updates and pardon the dust!
+This is still a work in progress, please see :doc:`whatsnew` for updates and please raise any questions or concerns at the `github repo <https://github.com/hwayne/learntla-v2>`__.

   (In the meantime, you can find the old version at `old.learntla.com <https://old.learntla.com>`__.)